google/docsy-example/content/en/guide/1. On-Boarding SDDC/AWS VPC Setup/_index.md

 ## Pre-Reqs

-- Amamzon account with rights to create a VPC in the region you would like to deploy your VMware SDDC and rights to run a cloud formation template.
+- Amamzon account with rights to create a VPC in the region you would like to deploy your VMware SDDC and rights to run a cloud formation template. <a href="https://docs.vmware.com/en/VMware-Cloud-on-AWS/services/com.vmware.vmc-aws-operations/GUID-DE8E80A3-5EED-474C-AECD-D30534926615.html" target="_blank">More Details here in VMware Offical Documentation</a>

 ## Login to the AWS Console